-I work with parents over a 6 weeks to help them learn to let go of over- parenting their kids & I ask them:
+I work with parents to help them learn to let go of over- parenting their kids & I ask them to ponder:

 In what specific areas do I need to allow my kids to become more independent of me?